Maxyme/movie-review/README.md

 ### Migrations and database

-- flask cli will automatically read the .flaskenv file if python-dotnet is installed and add source it.
+- flask cli will automatically read the .env file if python-dotnet is installed and add source it.
-`dotenv run flask db init`
+`flask db init`
 - making the migrations and upgrading the db
-`dotenv run flask db migrate`
+`flask db migrate`
-`dotenv run flask db upgrade`
+`flask db upgrade`

 ### Spacy: